r o b i n s o m e s . p h o t o g r a p h e r

 When I can't be bothered to carry all the kit around - which is most of the time, because with the bag and various peripheral bits, it's getting on for 25 kilos - I use my phone; some of those results are visible on Instagram.
 I've had some great results with the Nokia Lumia 1020.
 The Lumia was good enough that, when I spent three weeks in Iceland in 2014, without a DSLR, I used the phone, and didn't really miss the DSLR at all.
 I like the Instagram app, but in my opinion, it's outclassed by Hipstamatic Oggl.

-I generally shoot JPG format, not RAW; for processing I primarily use Lightroom, Photoshop CC and CS2, the Google Nik Collection and (because I still know all the keyboard shortcuts off by heart) PaintShop Pro, version 7.
+Except for Milky Way photography, I generally shoot JPG format, not RAW; for processing I'll use Lightroom, Photoshop CC, CS2 and CS6, the Google Nik Collection and (because I still know all the keyboard shortcuts off by heart) PaintShop Pro, version 7.
 I'm a late adopter.